 An Important Announcement From the IUCN

 It's by no means certain that if a particular disaster kills cultivated crops it will also kill their wild relatives.
-The wild plants contain a different set of genes which may be beneficial to them.
+The wild plants contain a different set of genes, which may be beneficial to them.
 Although specific genes are vital in order to make a plant useful to humans, genetic diversity can be important with respect to novel features and survival mechanisms.
 Another advantage offered by wild plants is that they sometimes grow in different areas from the cultivated ones.
-Therefore, they may not be affected by a problem that kills or damages crops.
+For these reasons, the wild plants may not be affected by a problem that kills or damages the crops.

 Wild relatives of crops (often referred to as crop wild relatives or CWR) are in trouble due to human activity.
 Habitat for the plants is being destroyed by deforestation and land clearance for agriculture, buildings, and roads.

 Wild Wheat, Rice, and Yams Are in Trouble

 The IUCN has found that in the wild two types of wheat, three types of rice, and seventeen types of yams are in trouble.
 The idea of cultivated yams being a staple food may be strange for many North Americans, but they are an important part of the diet in some parts of the world.
 They feed about a hundred million people in Africa, for example.
 Wild yams could be important for the health of the cultivated ones.

 In much of the world, the word “yam” has a different meaning from its common one in North America.
 In Canada and the United States, a yam is an orange-fleshed variety of the sweet potato (Ipomoea batatas), which is also available as a white-fleshed vegetable.
 The plant belongs to the family Convolvulaceae.
 True yams and their wild relatives belong to the family Dioscoreaceae.
 A few species of wild yams grow in North America.